obspy/obspy/trunk/obspy.iris/obspy/iris/README.txt

 Overview
 --------
-IRIS web service client for ObsPy.
+IRIS Web service client for ObsPy.

-The obspy.iris package contains a client for the DMC Web Services provided by IRIS (http://www.iris.edu/ws/).
+The obspy.iris package contains a client for the DMC Web services provided by IRIS (http://www.iris.edu/ws/).

 ObsPy is an open-source project dedicated to provide a Python framework for